Definitions of mass in Chemistry

 Atomic mass

-The mass of an atom (i.e. the mass of an isotope and not an average mass of all isotopes of an element).
-It is defined in unified atomic mass unit, u, and can be converted to the basic SI mass unit, kg.
-When the atomic mass of an isotope is stated in u, it has exactly the same numerical value as the isotope’s relative isotopic mass.
+Atomic mass refers to the mass of an atom (i.e. the mass of a specific isotope rather than the average mass of all the isotopes of an element).
+It is expressed in the unified atomic mass unit, u, and can be converted to the SI base unit of mass, kg.
+When the atomic mass of an isotope is expressed in u, it has the same numerical value as the isotope’s relative isotopic mass.
 For example,

 Relative isotopic mass Atomic mass, u Atomic mass, kg